On the Limitations of Fractal Dimension as a Measure of Generalization: Background

-Fractals, which arise in recursive processes, chaotic dynamical systems, and real-world data \citep{falconer_fractal_2007}, have been used to effectively study stochastic processes \citep{xiao_random_2004}.
-A key characteristic is their \emph{fractal dimension}, first introduced as the \emph{Hausdorff dimension}.
-Due to its computational complexity, more practical measures such as the \emph{box-counting dimension} were later developed.
-An alternative fractal dimension can also be defined in terms of \emph{minimal spanning trees} of finite metric spaces.
-A recent line of work by \cite{adams_fractal_2020} and \cite{schweinhart_persistent_2021, schweinhart_fractal_2020} extended and reinterpreted fractal dimension using PH.
-Originating from algebraic topology, PH provides a systematic framework for capturing and quantifying the multi-scale topological features in complex datasets through a topological summary called the \emph{persistence diagram} or \emph{persistence barcode}; further details on PH are given in the supplementary material.
+Fractals arise in recursive processes \citep{mandelbrot1983fractal, prahofer2000statistical}; chaotic dynamical systems \citep{briggs1992fractals, mandelbrot2004fractals}; and real-world data \citep{mandelbrot1967long, coleman1992fractal, falconer_fractal_2007, pietronero2012fractals}.
+A key characteristic is their \emph{fractal dimension}, first introduced as the \emph{Hausdorff dimension} \citep{hausdorff1918dimension}.
+Due to its computational complexity, more efficient measures such as the \emph{box-counting dimension} \citet{sarkar1994efficient} were later developed.
+An alternative fractal dimension can also be defined in terms of \emph{minimal spanning trees} of finite metric spaces \citep{kozma_minimal_2005}.
+A recent line of work by \citet{adams_fractal_2020} and \citet{schweinhart_persistent_2021, schweinhart_fractal_2020} extended and reinterpreted fractal dimension using PH.
+Originating from algebraic topology, PH provides a systematic framework for capturing and quantifying the multi-scale topological features in complex datasets through a topological summary called the \emph{persistence diagram} or \emph{persistence barcode}; further details on PH are given in Appendix \ref{app:ph} and a more comprehensive exposition of fractal dimension can be found in Appendix \ref{app:fractal_dim}.

-We now present the approach by \cite{schweinhart_persistent_2021} to define a fractal dimension that makes use of PH.
-Let \(\xbf = \{x_1, \, \dots, \, x_n\}\) be a finite metric space.
+We follow the approach by \citet{schweinhart_persistent_2021} to define a PH-based fractal dimension.
+Let \(\xbf = \{x_1, \, \dots, \, x_n\}\) be a finite subset of a metric space \((X, \rho)\).
 Let \(\PH_i(\xbf)\) be the persistence diagram obtained from the PH of dimension \(i\) computed from the Vietoris--Rips filtration and define

-\begin{definition} Let \(S\) be a \emph{bounded} subset of a metric space \((X, \rho)\).
-The \emph{ith-PH dimension} (\(\PH_i\)-dim) for the Vietoris--Rips complex of \(S\) is
+\begin{definition}[\citep{schweinhart_fractal_2020}] Let \(S\) be a bounded subset of a metric space \((X, \rho)\).
+The \emph{$i$th PH dimension} (\(\PH_i\)-dim) for the Vietoris--Rips complex of \(S\) is

 \end{definition}